thomaswilburn/synth-components/readme.rst

 Notes/To-do
 -----------

-* Add a constant source node
+* Add a comprehensive voice node
-* Build out the aux sends and returns
-* Add MIDI support
+  - supports detune, pitchbend, envelope, all-in-one
 * Add utility nodes
   - LFO with a custom range, not just -1 to 1
   - Sample playback